 The UAE has also launched missions from Kazakhstan, Russia, and India.

-A Japanese H-IIA rocket will carry the probe into space.
+A Japanese H-IIA rocket carried the probe into space.

-The plan is for Hope to enter into its Martian orbit by February 2021 to coincide with the UAE's 50th anniversary celebrations.
+The Hope Probe entered into its Martian orbit on February 9, 2021.
+The date coincides with the UAE's 50th anniversary celebrations.

-Hope will have an elliptical orbit ranging from about 20,000 kilometers at its lowest to 43,000 kilometers at its highest point.
-Scientists have designed the orbit to allow them to explore the planet's "diurnal," or day-to-night cycle.
-And that's what has never been done before.
+Hope's orbit was designed to have an elliptical range from about 20,000 kilometers at its lowest point to 43,000 kilometers at its highest point.
+Scientists say the orbit allowed them to explore the planet's full "diurnal" — or day-to-night — cycle, and a first for Mars.

 Every 18 to 24 months, Earth and Mars align in such a way that the journey — or trajectory — is effectively shortened from a nine-month to a seven-month trip.

-Failing to begin the trip during this "launch window" would mean the mission would need to wait another two years.
-But that wouldn't fit with UAE's 50th anniversary celebrations, so Hope has got to go now.
+Failing to begin the trip during the "launch window" of July to August 2020 would have meant the mission would have to have been waited another two years.
+But that wouldn't have been good for the UAE's 50th anniversary celebrations, so Hope had to go on time.

 Hope has three scientific objectives, but the main goal is to provide the first complete picture of the Martian atmosphere.
-And once it's been verified, that data will be open to the global space research community.
+Once that data has been verified, it will be open to the global space research community.